Why trauma stays in the body

 Trauma is not stored only as a story in the mind.

 When something overwhelming happens, the body reacts before words fully catch up.
 Heart rate changes.
 Muscles prepare.
 Breathing shifts.
 Attention narrows.
 The nervous system moves into survival mode.
-If the experience is too much, too sudden or too prolonged, the body may keep carrying that response long after the danger has passed.
+If the experience is too much, too sudden or too prolonged, the body may keep holding that response long after the danger has passed.
 Understanding why that happens is part of what makes it possible to work with.

 The body can keep protecting you even when the mind knows the event is over.